-A law enforcement officer, other than a State or Territory police officer, will not be criminally liable for conduct that (i) is carried out in the course of duty; (ii) for the purposes of a controlled operation; (iii) at a time at which a certificate issued under section 15N, authorising the controlled operation, is in force.
-Subsection 15I(3) deals with the criminal liability of State or Territory police officers.
+Pursuant to proposed subsection 15I(1) a law enforcement officer, other than a State or Territory police officer, will not be criminally liable for conduct that (i) is carried out in the course of duty; (ii) for the purposes of a controlled operation; (iii) at a time at which a certificate issued under section 15M, authorising the controlled operation, is in force.
+(Subsection 15I(3) deals with the criminal liability of State or Territory police officers.)